-G Q (2) ponent Description (1) Δ Security cable slot Attaches an optional security cable to the computer. - NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) • USB 2.0 port Connects an optional USB device. - NOTE: For details about different types of USB ports, see Using a USB device on page 46 .
-(3) Vent Enables airflow to cool internal components.
+Component Description (1) Λ Security cable slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
+(2) Vents, 2 Enable airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
-(4) ŧÐ Dual-Mode DisplayPort Connects an optional digital display device, such as a high-performance monitor or projector.
-(5) \$ \$5€+ USB 3.0 charging port Connects optional USB 3.0 devices and provide enhanced USB power performance.
-The USB charging port can also charge select models of cell phones and MP3players, even when the computer is off.
-NOTE: For details about different types of USB ports, see Using a USB device on page 46 .
-(6) Smart card reader Supports optional smart cards.
-(7) Ð ExpressCard slot Supports optional ExpressCards.
+(3) External VGA monitor port Connects an external VGA monitor or projector.
+(4) .
+USB 3.0 charging port Connects an optional USB device.
+The USB charging port can also charge select models of cell phones and MP3 players, even when the computer is off.
+NOTE: A USB charging port (also referred to as a powered USB port) allows you to charge connected USB devices.
+Standard USB ports will not charge all USB devices or will charge using a low current.
+Some USB devices require power and require you to use a powered port.
+(5) Smart card reader Supports optional smart cards.